KaniBog/global-layoffs-mysql-project/README.md

 - Failed to scale
 - Collapsed internally
 - Or simply shut down in all but name

 A sobering reminder of the fragility of venture-backed firms.

-###❗ Why 100% Layoff Cases Were Not Included in This List
+### ❗Why 100% Layoff Cases Were Not Included in This List
 The dataset contains several cases marked as 100% layoffs — meaning the entire workforce was terminated.

 However, I intentionally excluded these from the “collapse severity” view for two reasons: